Antique Victorian Door Lockset Repair

 If you prefer sweetening with sugar, use about 610 grams (3 cups) of sugar to a quart of sodamix.
 That’s a lot of sugar, well over a pound.

 I’ve never tried mixing up sugar-based sodamix, so I don’t know how hard it is to make.
 It’s probably best to put the sugar in the bottle first, then measure out the rest of the ingredients and add them before adding water.
 It might not be easy to get that much sugar to dissolve.
-Using hot water would help.
+Using hot water would help, and putting it all in a pot and heating it on the stove would work well.

 Sweetening Without Sugar